danallison/ibis-coordination.com/index.md

 ### The Ibis Framework for Group Coordination

-The Ibis Framework is a set of ideas and practices originally conceived of by Dan Allison for the creation of highly coordinated groups.
+The Ibis Framework is a set of ideas and practices for the creation of highly coordinated groups.
 The framework consists of 3 main components.

 1. Reciprocal Integrity
 2. [Democracy Improv](https://democracyimprov.org)